INReactive

 Affinity Diagramming

-We transcribed all recordings from focus group and one-on-one interview into transcripts.
+We transcribed all recordings from the Focus Group and 1-1 interviews into transcripts.
 Considering fairness, the three of us researchers first conducted coding independently.
 After completing our individual tasks, we engaged in cross-coding through mutual discussion to ensure that the results were as unbiased as possible.

 These themes provided a preliminary understanding of the current student and teacher experiences in math classes: